trycourier/courier-android/README.md

                 </a>
             </td>
             <td align="left">
-                The base level API wrapper around the Courier endpoints
+                The base level API wrapper around the Courier endpoints.
+Useful if you have a highly customized user experience or codebase requirements.
             </td>
         </tr>
     </tbody>